ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 - **--fields value**:  Define the list of log fields to be included in log files.
 Multiple fields can be separated by commas and use command [`ibmcloud cis logpush-available-fields DNS_DOMAIN_ID`] to get the comprehensive list of available log fields, or use `all` to include all available fields in log files.
 Note that fields are expected to be case sensitive.
 - **--timestamps value**:  Set the format in which response timestamps are returned.
 Valid values: `unix`, `unixnano`, `rfc3339`.
 - **--dataset value**:  The category of logs you want to receive.
 This value cannot be changed after the job is created.
 Valid values: `http_requests`, `range_events`, `firewall_events`.
 The default value is `http_requests`.
-- **-i , --instance value**:  Instance name.
+- **-i , --instance value**:  Instance name or ID.
 If not set, the context instance specified by `ibmcloud cis instance-set INSTANCE` is used.
 - **--output**: Specify output format, only JSON is supported now.

 #### Examples